What is the cheapest way to close a limited company?

 • The companies that you owe money to may object

-• The company could be reinstated for up to 20 years.
+• The company could be reinstated for up to 20 years

-• This process is open to abuse if done incorrectly your company could be reinstated and you being made personally liable for the company debts
+• This process is open to abuse.
+If the process is completed incorrectly, your company could be reinstated, and you could be made

 • It’s highly unlikely that you will be able to dissolve a company and not pay your bounce-back loan